MCUdude/MegaCoreX/README.md

 ### Analog Comparator (AC)
 The megaAVR-0 microcontrollers are equipped with an analog comparator.
 It compares the voltage levels on two inputs and gives a digital output based on this comparison.
 The megAVR chip has four positive AC pins and three negative.
 There's also a configurable internal voltage reference that can be used on the negative comparator pin instead of an external voltage.
 Try out the [Comparator library](https://github.com/MCUdude/MegaCoreX/tree/master/megaavr/libraries/Comparator) for more information, library reference and examples.

+### Event System (EVSYS)
+The Event System (EVSYS) enables direct peripheral-to-peripheral signaling.
+It allows a change in one peripheral (the event generator) to trigger actions in other peripherals (the event users) through event channels, without using the CPU.
+It is designed to provide short and predictable response times between peripherals, allowing for autonomous peripheral control and interaction, and also for synchronized timing of actions in several peripheral modules.
+It is thus a powerful tool for reducing the complexity, size, and execution time of the software.
+Give the [Event library](https://github.com/MCUdude/MegaCoreX/tree/master/megaavr/libraries/Event) a try!
+Here you'll find documentation and useful library examples.

 ### Alternative pins
 The megaAVR-0 microcontrollers support alternative pin assignments for some of their built-in peripherals.